 The New Westminster facility is situated on approximately 31 hectares of land.
-The plant operates four oil cylinders, one water-borne cylinder and a fixation chamber, with a total annual production capacity of over 87,000 cubic metres.
+The plant operates four oil cylinders, one water-borne cylinder and a fixation chamber, with a total annual production capacity of over 88,000 cubic metres.
 The plant is also equipped with a pole peeler and a double track dry kiln.
 The plant produces mainly poles and piling, primarily for the North American market and is located near Vancouver on both the Canadian Pacific Rail system and the Burlington Northern Santa Fe ("BNSF") main lines.
 It has easy truck access to Western North American markets in addition to Western ports for offshore export shipping.

-For the year ended December 31, 2017, capital improvements amounted to approximately \$225,000, primarily for a new cooling tower at the New Westminster plant.
+For the year ended December 31, 2018, capital improvements amounted to approximately \$350,000, primarily for drip pad and boiler projects, a new employee changing room and to replace the facility's waterfront dolphins.